 One for real food lovers: Eala Bhán Restaurant

-Owned by Anthony Gray, President of the Restaurants Association of Ireland, Eala Bhán (white swan in English!) in Sligo town is on the quays.
+Owned by Anthony Gray, President of the Restaurants Association of Ireland, Eala Bhán (white swan) in Sligo town is on the quays.
 With a tasting menu of six courses, we were treated to an absolute feast.
 Service was done with a smile and the décor and indeed the food is top-notch.
 See more on their website here.

 One for the craic-seekers: Thomas Connolly’s

-Topping the night off, we headed along to Connolly’s.
-Some may dub it an “old-man” pub, but Thomas Connolly’s captures the true experience of craic in Ireland.
+Topping the night off, we headed along to Connolly’s a place that captures the true meaning of craic in Ireland.

 It’s the best spot to top off your evening.
 Connolly’s was first given licence in 1861 and is said to be Ireland’s oldest pub in the North-west.
 We were greeted by musicians and the drinks flowed for the night.
 There’s something definitely special about hearing Anthony Gray belting out he Fields of Athenry in both French(ish) and English.
 Quelle surprise!

 One for the walkers: Seatrails